rapid7/warden/docs/getting-started/Installation.md

 dpkg -i /tmp/warden.deb
 ~~~

-warden is installed into `/opt/warden`.
+Warden is installed into `/opt/warden`.

 ## Installing from source ##